moserc/WebDev-CP1/README.md

   * Do not express style information in the HTML, such as through inline styles or presentational HTML tags such as `b`, `i` or `font`.
   * Prefer CSS selectors instead of using too many classes or IDs in your HTML.
   * Do not include unused, duplicate, or overridden CSS rules or rulesets and use shared CSS selectors to factor out redundancy.
 Make sure to double-check that you didn't leave any unused styles in before submitting!
-  * Don't know what any of that means but want to learn how to use a CSS framework?
-Ask about them in office hours!

 # Creative Project 2 - upcoming
 # Creative Project 3 - upcoming